VatsalBhuva11/EcoBloom/README.md

 - **Tailwind CSS**: Tailwind CSS is used for styling, enabling a streamlined and customizable design approach.

 ### Backend

+- **Firebase Functions**: Provide specific data as required by the frontend.

 - **Firebase Authentication**: Provides secure user authentication for EcoBloom.